WPNT: ATSC 1.0 subchannels

 Until the end of 2006, WPNT featured The Tube music video channel on a digital subchannel.

 Analog-to-digital conversion

 WPNT ended regular programming on its analog signal, over UHF channel 22, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (the deadline was later extended to June 12).
 The station's digital signal continued to broadcast on its pre-transition UHF channel 42, using virtual channel 22.
-WPNT was one of three stations in the Pittsburgh market to discontinue normal programming on their analog signals on the original signoff date, alongside sister station WPGH-TV and then-WQED-owned WQEX.
+WPNT was one of three stations in the Pittsburgh market to discontinue normal programming on their analog signals on the original sign-off date, alongside sister station WPGH-TV and then-WQED-owned WQEX.

 As part of the SAFER Act, WPNT and WPGH kept their analog signals on the air until March 19 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.